johnnycyberseed/jcl-scan/README.md

 - assumes procedures are registered to members using the same name as the PROC symbolic name.
 - does not respect `IF` directives in JCL scripts
 - does not include the execution of user-authored programs when invoked indirectly by procedures (e.g. `DLIBATCH`).
+- recognizes only cataloged procedures (instream procedures not yet supported).

 ### Programs
 - only recognizes COBOL and Easytrieve programs.